stevecalla/self-care-center/README.md

   * Iteration 0: Match comp.
   * Iteration 1: A user can render a random affirmation or mantra by selecting a category using the radio button and see the message by clicking the "Receive Message" button.
   * Extensions A: Javascript has been deployed to ensure a user nevers sees a repeat message until all messages are displayed.
 After all messages are displayed, the user is notified that the list will start again.
+  * Extensions B: HTML, CSS & Javascript has been deployed (i) responsiveness for large and small desktop screens, (ii) animation to indicate code is searching for a message, (iii) background gradients specific to each message category, (iv) hover effects on the main "Receive Message" button, and (v) affirmation/ matra fades in.

 * Future Enhancements:
   * Error handling and clear button.